peternijssen/python-jumbo-api/README.md

-# Jumbo API
+# Jumbo.com API
-Unofficial Python wrapper for the Jumbo API, a way to view your Jumbo deliveries Use the same credentials as the ones you use for the app.
+Unofficial Python wrapper for the Jumbo.com API, a way to view your orders, time slots and basket information Use the same credentials as the ones you use for the app or website.

 This library is not affiliated with Jumbo and retrieves data from the endpoints of the mobile application.
 Use at your own risk.